 Eat before or after the “normal” meal times.
-My kids are between eleven and fourteen-years-old, and it still makes me nervous to leave them at a table while I go stand in line at noon that is 15 people deep.
-During really busy holidays, some restaurants will not let you be seated until you have your food in hand.
+My kids are now all older than sixteen, but when they were much younger, it really made me nervous to leave them at a table while I went to stand in line at noon that was 15 people deep.
+During really busy holidays, some restaurants will not let even find a table until you have your food in hand.
 I can’t imagine standing in a 20-30 minute ordering line with hungry toddlers or three griping teens.

 If it’s a popular time to be eating a meal, like noon or 5 p.m., then you’re going to be standing in line for a while.
 Try lunch at two or dinner at four, and you will notice the lines are shorter.

 Last year, my kids and I somehow got distracted riding rides and looked up to realize it was 9:45 p.m., and we had completely missed dinner.
 We popped into Cosmic Rays, where we had an entire section to ourselves.
 We were also starved, so the food tasted extra good.
 My sons said it was the best meal they ever ate.